 1. Culture, innovation and entrepreneurship 2.
 Entrepreneurship by design: the construction of meanings and markets for cultural craft goods 3.
 Taking Sigmund Freud to the Guggenheim: the religio-erotic production of Frank Lloyd Wright 4.
 Who is more likely to walk the talk?
 The symbolic management of entrepreneurial intentions by gender and work status 5.
 Framing innovation practices in interstitial issue fields: open innovation in the NYC administration 6.
 When the petting zoo spawns into monsters: open dialogue and a venture’s legitimacy quest in crowdfunding 7.
 Generative imitation, strategic distancing and optimal distinctiveness during the growth, decline and stabilization of Silicon Alley 8.
 A double-edged sword: cultural entrepreneurship and the mobilisation of morally tainted cultural resources 9.
 Venturing into the cultural future: research opportunities at the nexus of institutions, innovation and impact

-Michael Lounsbury is a Professor and the Canada Research Chair in Entrepreneurship and Innovation at the University of Alberta School of Business.
-He is the series editor of Research in the Sociology of Organizations and is well-known for his pioneering research on cultural entrepreneurship and institutional logics.
+Michael Lounsbury is Professor and the Canada Research Chair in Entrepreneurship and Innovation at the University of Alberta School of Business.
+He is the series editor of 'Research in the Sociology of Organizations' and is well-known for his pioneering research on cultural entrepreneurship and institutional logics.

 Joep Cornelissen is Professor of Corporate Communication and Management at Rotterdam School of Management, Erasmus University.
 His research focuses on corporate and managerial communication in the context of innovation, entrepreneurship and change.
-His best-selling book, Corporate Communication: A Guide to Theory and Practice, is now in its 6th Edition.
+His best-selling book, Corporate Communication: A Guide to Theory and Practice, is now in its 6th edition.

-Nina Granqvist is an Associate Professor at the Aalto University School of Business.
+Nina Granqvist is Associate Professor at the Aalto University School of Business.
 Her research focuses on how new markets emerge and develop in contexts such as solar energy, nanotechnology, material sciences and food.
 Her work theoretically contributes to our understanding of institutions, symbolic management, categorization, temporality and narratives.